Who can apply: Current a-n Artist members, Joint (Artist and Arts Organiser) members.

 3. How much can be applied for?

 4. What is the selection process?

 Applications will be reviewed by a selection panel and a-n Artists Bursaries will be awarded at their discretion.
-All applicants will be notified of the outcome by the beginning of March 2019.
+All applicants will be notified of the outcome in January 2020.